-The Rapid Refresh Forecast System (RRFS) is NOAA's next generation convection-allowing, rapidly-updated ensemble prediction system, currently scheduled for operational implementation in 2025.
+The Rapid Refresh Forecast System (RRFS) is NOAA's next generation convection-allowing, rapidly-updated ensemble prediction system.
 The RRFS will provide guidance to support forecast interests including, but not limited to, aviation, severe convective weather, renewable energy, heavy precipitation, and winter weather on timescales where rapidly-updated guidance is particularly useful.

 The following sets of plots are available, click on the links below to view them: